HR and Recruitments Trends in 2017 and Beyond

 The area of employer / candidate relationship management, and employer/ candidate relationship building, is an increasingly significant trend that sees companies utilise tools such as talent analytics to seek out potential employees and also maintain a company environment that is fertile for developing the employer/ candidate relationship.
 With the recruitment stage increasing in size, there is a developing emphasis on the need to offer more, and to do things a little differently in order to be an attractive prospect for potential employees.

-Integral to improving the candidate experience is the reviewing and updating of recruitment procedures in order to simplify and streamline the application process.
-Further to this, applying a more human, individualised approach to the hiring process, such as maintaining prompt and courteous correspondence with candidates, has proven positive correlation to broadening a company’s options in the talent pool.
+Integral to improving the individual experience is the reviewing and updating of recruitment procedures in order to simplify and streamline the application process.
+Further to this, applying a more human, individualised approach to the hiring process, such as maintaining prompt and courteous correspondence with individuals, has proven positive correlation to broadening a company’s options in the talent pool.

 Re - Hiring